Hornets and the Law

 Do European Hornets Have Legal Protection?

 In other European countries like Germany, the Hornet enjoys a level of protection, but this is not the case in the UK.
-The British Isles have not been seen as a place where Hornets are in need of legitimate protection, but we hope in the coming years, Hornets will get some level of protection.
+The British Isles have not been seen as a place where Hornets’ are in need of legitimate protection.
+We hope in the coming years, Hornets will get some level of protection.

 The reason some have not pushed for protection is the defence of our Honey Bees.
 Honey bees have had fluctuating populations and Hornets are significant aerial predators.